 The Start of Replock Marketing

 At 16, I landed my first job in the water, fire, and mold remediation industry.
-I was working for a small Austin-based company called A Best —a name clearly designed to win in the era of the Yellow Pages.
+I was working for a small Austin-based company called A Best, a name clearly designed to win in the era of the Yellow Pages.
 Back then, marketing was simple: brainstorm a name that starts with “A,” pick a category, call your Yellow Page rep, place an ad, and wait for the phone to ring.

 But even at that age, I started noticing a disturbing trend: our calls were slowing down.
 Jobs were drying up.
 It felt like we were fading.

 I called my boss in a panic and told him we were in trouble.
-If we didn’t adapt to the rise of mobile and digital search, we were going to lose.
+If we didn’t adapt to the rise of digital search, we were going to lose.
 He laughed it off and said, “Don’t worry.
 Boomers own the homes.
 They hate smartphones just as much as I do.”

 But deep down, I knew he was wrong.